Ationet/ationetdocs/UserManuals/AN-Network-UserManual-EN.md

 6. ***Pos:*** Position or pump informed by the point of sale or controller.
 7. ***Age:*** The time in minutes that this pre-authorization has been in effect.

-The pending pre authorizations should be dispatches in progress, if there are records in this widget with a high Age, means that the point of sale or controller did not send the completion transaction or the cancellation transaction in the case that fuel has not been dispatched.
+The pending pre-authorizations should be dispatches in progress, if there are records in this widget with a high Age, means that the point of sale or controller did not send the completion transaction or the cancellation transaction in the case that fuel has not been dispatched.

 ![Pre Auth Pendientes](Content/Includes/AN-HomeBase-UserManal-SP/preauthPendientes.png)